-A road does lead directly to the top of the mountain right to the castle, but a sign in Spanish warns visitors not to drive it because of its poor condition.
+A road leads directly to the top of the mountain right to the castle, but a sign in Spanish warns visitors not to drive it because of its poor condition.
 We had no trouble with a 4WD vehicle.
-If you’d prefer to walk, a trail leads directly up to the castle from the road below or you can hike along the road.
+If you’d prefer to walk, a trail leads directly up to the castle from the road below, or you can hike along the road.
+It’s not far.

 The loop trail around the castle is only about 250 meters long.